anthonyjoeseph/fancy-todo-mvc/article-backups/whyoption.md

 I am inspired by public forums where I'm able to ask basic questions and be taken seriously.
 I recommend joining the `fp-ts` and `typescript` slack channels [here](https://fpchat-invite.herokuapp.com), especially if you're interested in deeper understanding of functional programming.

 The community is supportive and kind, and has helped me become a better developer.

+(edit:) Thanks to [Monoid Musician](https://github.com/MonoidMusician) for pointing out that sum types & union types belong to set theory, not category theory.